ppet36/sousvide/README.md

 ![alt](/images/unboxed.jpg?raw=true)

 (PCB in image is working prototype and not looking exactly same as in eagle/* resources;
-I modified schematic and PCB layout later taking into account experiences)
+I modified schematic and PCB layout later taking experiences into account)